genu/zenstack-encryption/README.md

 # zenstack-encryption

-A [ZenStack](https://zenstack.dev) v3 community plugin that provides transparent field-level encryption and decryption using the `@encrypted` attribute.
+A [ZenStack](https://zenstack.dev) plugin that provides transparent field-level encryption and decryption using the `@encrypted` attribute.

 ## Features